FirdausJamal/ET0731BryanGuoHuangSeanJoseph/Report.md

 # IoT Security Report
 # Contents
-1. Overview of Lock Smart
+### 1. Overview of Lock Smart - What is it?
-2. Features of Lock Smart
+### 2. Features of Lock Smart
+- 2.1 Electromagnetic Lock
+- 2.2 2-Factor Authentication
+- 2.3 Email Alerts via AWS SES
+- 2.4  Cross-platform Web Dashboard (OWASP style, refer to ANNEX B1 of TR64)
+### 3. Network Diagram
-3. User Journey
+### 4. User Journey
-4. TR 64 References
-5. Security Testing
+- 4.1 Setting Up Lock Smart
+- 4.2 Verify Email
+- 4.3 Using Lock Smart
+### 5. Compliance Checklist
+### 6. Required Build Materials
+### 7. Potential Improvements
+### 8. References

 ## 1: Overview of Lock Smart
 Lock Smart is a reliable lock that can be unlocked remotely, either through mobile devices or computers.
 Lock Smart features advanced security protocols such as data encryption and 2-factor authentication.
 Due to the nature of such a device, it is part of the Internet of Things (IoT) that easily integrates into our home networks without being intrusive.
 ## 2: Features of Lock Smart